Harald-U/istio-handson/workshop/exercise6.md

             methods: ["GET", "POST"]
     ```

-    This allows 'GET' and 'POST' operations for the ServiceAccount (sa) web-api which is assigned to the Web-API service in the default namespace.
+    This allows 'GET' and 'POST' operations on the 'articles' microservice for the ServiceAccount (sa) web-api which is assigned to the Web-API service in the default namespace.

     You need to wait a while (several minutes) to see the results in Kiali but eventually everything will be 'green' again: